 Flixbus offer many direct services to Barcelona, from as far afield Paris, that are both easy and convenient, especially as they have you arriving right into Barcelona Nord in the heart of the tourist area of this city – which saves you on transport costs of getting into the centre too.

 Barcelona also has a port area with ferries coming from Italy, as well as Morocco and many Spanish islands such as Mallorca and Ibiza.

-Getting Around Barcelona on a Budget
+How to Get Around Barcelona on a Budget?

 There are 3 excellent options for getting transportation tickets in Barcelona at cheap prices and each come with their own added benefits:

 While it is totally possible to purchase individual tickets each time you need to take public transportation, the city has come up with this wonderful option to save some money during your stay.

 The T10 Transport Ticket lets you purchase 10 trips for a total of €10 (essentially €1 per trip).

 The price of a single ticket is €2.20, so for 10 individual tickets, it would be double the price of the T10.

 You can use this ticket on any journeys made with the metro or bus services.